 - Pinch of cayenne pepper

 - 5 oz clamshell fresh spinach, roughly chopped

-- Optional: 3 Tbsp fresh raw Parmesan, if tolerated (can also replace with nutritional yeast to add a cheesy flavor)
+- Optional: 3 Tbsp nutritional yeast or fresh raw Parmesan, if tolerated

-- Then, add in the chopped spinach and stir well.
+Then, add in the chopped spinach and stir well.
 Let cook down a couple minutes or until softened and wilted a bit.
-Lastly, turn heat to low and mix in Parmesan, if using (or nutritional yeast, if using).
+Lastly, turn heat to low and mix in nutritional yeast or Parmesan, if using.
 Taste and add more sea salt and black pepper, if desired.

-- Serve warm with vegetable slices, plantain chips, or good-quality sweet potato chips (this brand is my favorite).
+Serve warm with vegetable slices, plantain chips, grain-free tortilla chips, or good-quality sweet potato chips.
 You can even find good-quality regular potato chips made with avocado, olive or coconut oil, which are also good options if you eat and tolerate white potatoes.

 […] healthier versions of party food to share at your Super Bowl gathering, be sure to check out my spinach artichoke dip […]